Main Street Brewing

 After cleaning up the hi-fi's I decided to animate the prototype using Principle.
 I wanted to add more 'wow' factor to our pitch and give our client a better idea of how the app would work.

-The transition from a black background in onboarding to a white background in the app was meant to give a feeling of "getting in"
+Onboarding experienceThe transition from a black background in the onboarding experience to a white background in the app was meant to give a feeling of "getting in".

 The black background of the onboarding was also an ideal connection to the brewery's main brand.
 As a result, users familiar with the brewery's brand would feel right at home.

-Beer, the main thing
+The beer is always the main thing

-The beers are a central element catching the user's eye throughout the app and when they aren't, everything else is out of focus so the user knows exactly what they need to do before getting back to the beer.
+App interactionsThe beers are a central element catching the user's eye throughout the app and when they aren't, everything else is out of focus so the user knows exactly what they need to do before getting back to the beer.

-Since there were eight beers available for growler refills, I built an animation that moved everything out of the way so the user can see all of the beers at once
+Since there were eight beers available for growler refills, I built an animation that moved everything out of the way so the user can see all of the beers at once.

 Getting the good stuff

-Since all rewards are physical items, the customer would need to scan their card and pick up their reward in-store
+Reward redemptionSince all rewards are physical items, the customer would need to scan their card and pick up their reward in-store.

 Looking back, this process could have been clearer to customers with an indication of current number of stamps versus the number of stamps to be redeemed.

-Encouraging engagements
+Encouraging engagement

-The app presented a number of opportunities to inform customers about special tasting room promotions, limited beer releases and upcoming events
+Location based notificationsThe app presented an ideal opportunity to inform customers about special tasting room promotions, limited beer releases and upcoming events.

 Final thoughts

-"Absolutely love it.
+Absolutely love it.
 I'm speechless.
 It's on-brand but completely new.
-The deep thought and detail you all went into is really amazing."
+The deep thought and detail you all went into is really amazing.

 Cam McGowan, Co-Founder